 - when you want to move (peak periods can affect pricing if demand is higher or lower than usual)

-The best way of getting an accurate price for YOUR move is to arrange a home visit with a moving company.
+The best way of getting an accurate price for YOUR move is to arrange a home visit with an international removal company.
 This move consultation should always be free and provide you with a no obligation quotation which will help you find out what you really need to budget and ensure there are no nasty surprises when you come to your move.

-But why are different companies prices so different when they are the same quality?
+why are different removal companies prices so different?

 But there are also other factors that might mean your costs are higher or lower than others, probably too many to list but here’s some scenario’s that give you an idea..